ihmeuw/vivarium_research/docs/source/models/templates/concept_model_template.rst

     - Value
     - Note
   * - Location(s)
+    - Target/simulated region & GBD ID
+    - e.g. Ethiopia (ID: 179)
     -
-    -
-    -
   * - Number of draws
-    -
-    -
+    - Desired number of draws that a given simulation is to be run for.
+(Generally, this should be a number between 0 and 999.)
-    -
+    - e.g. 50 draws
+    - Read more about draws in Vivarium :ref:`here <vivarium_best_practices_monte_carlo_uncertainty>`.
   * - Population size per draw
-    -
-    -
+    - Desired simulated population size per draw for a given simulation.
-    -
+    - e.g. 100,000 simulants
+    - Read more about how to determine a reasonable population size for your simulation :ref:`here <vivarium_best_practices_monte_carlo_uncertainty>`.
   * - Age start (initialization)
-    - Zero
     - If sim duration > age start for observation, age_start at initialization will be zero and fertility will need to be included.
 Otherwise, age start at initialization will be age start for observation minus simulation duration and a closed cohort (no fertility).
+    - e.g. 0 months
-Note that currently vivarium can only have new simulants enter the simulation at age zero, although changing this could be a potential framework improvement.
+    - Currently vivarium can only have new simulants enter the simulation at age zero, although changing this could be a potential framework improvement.
-    -
   * - Age start (observation)
+    - Age at which simulants are included in observer.
+    - e.g. 6 months
     -
-    -
-    -
   * - Age end
+    - Age at which simulants are no longer included in observer.
+    - e.g. 5 years
     -
-    -
-    -
   * - Exit age
+    - Age at which simulants age out of the simulation.
+    - e.g. 5 years
     -
-    -
-    -
   * - Simulation start date
     -
+    - e.g. 2021-07-01
     -
-    -
   * - Simulation observation start date
     -
+    - e.g. 2022-01-01
     -
-    -
   * - Simulation end date
     -
+    - e.g. 2026-12-31
     -
-    -
   * - Timestep
-    -
-    -
+    - Amount of time that passes in simulation between each observer.
-    -
+    - e.g. 4 days
+    - Read more about how to determine a reasonable timestep for your simulation :ref:`here <vivarium_best_practices_time_steps>`.

 .. _{YOUR_MODEL_SHORT_NAME}3.0: